Indianapolis Zoo Loses Its Two Youngest Elephants To Deadly Virus Days Apart

 The Indianapolis Zoo’s two youngest elephants have died within days of each other, both succumbing to a common but aggressive disease that is devastating to the pachyderms.

-As ABC News reports, the zoo announced on Tuesday that its youngest elephant, eight-year-old Kalina, had succummbed to the endotheliotropic herpesvirus, or EEHV, a deadly disease in elephants in both captivity and in the wild.
+As ABC News reports, the zoo announced on Tuesday that its youngest elephant, eight-year-old Kalina, had succumbed to the elephant endotheliotropic herpesvirus, or EEHV, a deadly disease for elephants in both captivity and in the wild.

 It was the second elephant death at the zoo in just a few days.
 Just a week earlier, on March 19, the zoo announced the death of its then-youngest living elephant, six-year-old Nyah.
-Both animals had been born in captivity and reared at the Indianapolis Zoo.
+Both animals had been born in captivity, and were reared at the Indianapolis Zoo.

 Zoo president Rob Shumaker tried valiantly to hold back his emotions when announcing the loss of the two animals.